zerotohero-dev/sif/README.md

 > `sif` is not a search engine; it's different.

-The only way to see how different it is, is through actually using it.
+If you love links, if you love to keep your information all together, and if you love to find things easily, then `sif` is just for you.

+If you cannot live without a graphical user interface.
+If you open some sort of rich-text-enable cloud-ready word processor to store a simple link to a web page, or to write a simple "how to" note for later reference, then probably `sif` is not for you.

+Since `sif` is a command line interface to sifting your stuff, you'll benefit it most, you are comfortable with the command line.
+However, even if you are not a comamnd line aficionado it's really easy to get used to it if you [spend five minutes to read the **Usage Examples**][link].

+## Backstory

-I've been privately using a bunch of shell scripts for a similar purpose;
+I'd been privately using a bunch of shell scripts for a similar purpose;
-and now I decided to make it more usable.
+and I decided to make it more usable, and publicly available; and that's how `sif` came up to be.

 ## Dependencies